-Preparation of the Detailed Site Investigation Report
+Preparation of the detailed Site Investigation Report

 The second stage of the detailed site investigation works at the historical Waratah Gasworks site is now complete.
 More than 300 samples were collected within the Investigation Area and at locations within a 500 metre radius, between late 2016 until mid-2017, to better understand the nature and extent of contamination present.
-The Stage 2B Detailed Site Investigation report is expected to be finalised in October 2017.
+The Stage 2B Detailed Site Investigation report is expected to be finalised in late 2017.

 As part of finalising the report, Council is continuing to liaise with and obtain advice from the Site Auditor, NSW Environment Protection Authority (EPA)

 and NSW Hunter New England Local Health District (NSW HNELHD

 ).
 This includes technical verification of the test results and interpretation.
 View fact sheets below.

 The Stage 2B Detailed Site Investigation Report will identify what properties within the Investigation Area, if any, require further mitigation measures to address any identified potential health or environmental risks related to gasworks contamination.

 Council will continue to work closely with affected residents and property owners, and relevant Government agencies, leading up to and following the release of the report.